dsbard/Bee_phage_2024/README.md

 # Bee_phage_2024
-This repository contains code and files generated for the publication "**Targeted Viromes and Total Metagenomes Capture Distinct Components of Bee Gut Microbiomes**" [DOI GO HERE].
+This repository contains code and files generated for the publication "**Targeted Viromes and Total Metagenomes Capture Distinct Components of Bee Gut Microbiomes**" [https://doi.org/10.1186/s40168-024-01875-0].
 Sequence read files can be accessed from the NCBI SRA under the bioproject PRJNA1072153.

 ![plot](DLS_bee_phage.jpg)